5 Ways to Get Your Business Ready for Fall and Winter

 3. Optimize Air Cleanliness and Energy Efficiency

-Throughout the year, dust and dirt builds up in your heating, ventilation, and air conditioning (HVAC) system.
+Throughout the year, dust and dirt build-up in your heating, ventilation, and air conditioning (HVAC) system.
 Since the impact of buildup can include poorer air quality, higher energy bills and shorter lifespan of HVAC equipment, it’s a good idea to clean them regularly.
 The National Air Duct Cleaners Association provides a handy checklist that you can use to help choose a qualified contractor.

 4. Head to the Basement for a Pipe and Foundation Inspection